-Refrigeration and Air Conditioning Technology is a two-year technical program leading to an associate in applied science degree.
-The courses in the curriculum are theory and service oriented.
+Refrigeration and Air Conditioning Technology is a two-year career program leading to an associate in applied science degree.
+The courses in the curriculum are theory design and service oriented.
 Theory courses deal with energy conversions.
 Service courses are strongly related to a hands-on philosophy.
-Emphasis is placed upon operating and service equipment.
+Emphasis is placed upon operating, servicing and installing equipment.